 Somehow, somewhere, I had passed from the world of bright matter into the world of dark matter.
 I could only hope that it was as easy to move back.
 The implications of my discovery stunned me momentarily, and I had to sit down on the steps to think about it.
 I'd assumed this was not possible.
 Absently, I put a sick of gum in my mouth and began to chew as I stared out at the red ocean, thinking.

-impossible.
+Maybe it was impossible.
 Yes!
 I had jumped to conclusions.
 Couldn't this all be an illusion?
 The thought cheered me.
 And then, oddly, it frightened me.
 Not the fear of illusion but the fear that I had not crossed over into another world.
 I realized that with the fear and uncertainty, I had felt a surge of excitement when I realized that I had discovered a new world.
 This was the stuff of my favorite childhood stories: The Lion the Witch and the Wardrobe, The Dragon and the George, Another Fine Myth, Magic Castle For Sale.

 Of course this was the real world, where adventures were only adventures in the unlikely event that you survived to tell the story.
 Until then it was an emergency, a crisis.
 An adventure was a long drawn-out period of unpleasantness.
 Not only was your life constantly in danger, none of those fantasy adventures mentioned that medieval kingdoms don't have toilet paper.